ambernettech/chefdk-fundamentals/scene_05.md

 A cookbook doesn't have to have a default recipe but most every cookbook has one.
 It's called default because when you think of a cookbook it is probably the recipe that defines the most common configuration policy.

 When I think about the two cookbooks that we created.
-The apache cookbook with the apache recipe and the setup cookbook with the setup recipe it seems like those recipes would be good default recipes for their respective cookbooks.
+The apache cookbook with the apache recipe and the workstation cookbook with the setup recipe it seems like those recipes would be good default recipes for their respective cookbooks.

 -

-Lets start by updating the setup cookbook's default recipe to run our setup recipe.
+Lets start by updating the workstation cookbook's default recipe to run our setup recipe.

 -